-Emergency action is therefore necessary for the preservation of the general welfare to ensure that the proposed rule adopted by emergency action at the April 2014 Regents meeting remains continuously in effect until the effective date of its permanent adoption.

-Furthermore, emergency action to adopt the proposed rule is necessary now for the preservation of the general welfare in order to ensure that teacher candidates who will be applying for certification on or after May 1, 2014 and prior to June 30, 2015, have timely and sufficient notice that, if they fail the edTPA and subsequently take and pass the ATS-W prior to June 30, 2015 or if they passed the ATS-W (prior to the new certification requirements) and fail the edTPA prior to June 30, 2015, they may receive an initial certificate.
+Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (non-emergency) adoption, after publication in the State Register and expiration of the 45-day public comment period provided for in State Administrative Procedure Act (SAPA) section 202(1) and (5), is the September 2014 Regents meeting.
+Furthermore, pursuant to SAPA section 203(1), the earliest effective date of the proposed amendment, if adopted at the September 2014 Regents meeting is October 1, 2014, the date a Notice of Adoption would be published in the State Register.
+However, emergency action to adopt the proposed rule is necessary now for the preservation of the general welfare in order to ensure that teacher candidates who will be applying for certification on or after May 1, 2014 and prior to June 30, 2015, have timely and sufficient notice that, if they fail the edTPA and subsequently take and pass the ATS-W prior to June 30, 2015, they may receive an initial certificate.